ezampino/mtip-tutorial/docs/lessons/Lesson4.md

 #### 2. Experiment small and scale up to the whole team

 When asking the whole team to do a new kind of task, ask one person or a handful of other people if the request is clear.
 You may not want to pilot your requests with the team member who is always complaining; however, sometimes this makes sense.
 If the sticky wicket can help identify a lack of clarity, diffuse purpose etc. it can save the whole team time and work more effectively.
 The bigger your team is, the more important this step is.
 Even when rolling out more broadly, it can be useful to describe new approaches as experiments.
 This leaves the door open for tweaking the approach.
 Keep in mind that there is nothing (!) that will please everyone.
-Accept that there's always going to be someone on the team with an intractable suggestion.
+Accept that there's always going to be someone on the team with a peculiar suggestion that won't work for anyone but them.

 <img src="https://imgs.xkcd.com/comics/chat_systems.png" width="500" />